Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Experimental evaluation

 Next, we consider the latent structure we would find using a non-factorial method.
 In the left hand side of Figure~\ref{fig:slds}, we have converted the thirteen combinations of latent features apparent in Figure~\ref{fig:true_binary} into thirteen distinct states.
-Already, we see this (true!) latent structure is less interpretable than the additive version in Figure~\ref{fig:true_binary}, since it requires over three times as many features to convey the same information.
+This illustrates a key limitation of non-factorial approaches: with K subnetworks, an rSLDS must encode concurrent activity patterns as one of up to $2^K$ discrete states, obscuring which subnetworks are co-active.
+Already, we see this (true!) latent structure is less interpretable than the additive version in Figure~\ref{fig:true_binary}, since it requires over three times as many features to convey the same information and does not directly reveal which subnetworks are simultaneously active.

-To attempt to learn this true, non-additive structure, we run recurrent SLDS (rSLDS), using the \texttt{ssm} package associated with the original paper \cite{pmlr-v54-linderman17a}.
-We test rSLDS with $K$= 4, 7, 10, 13 and 16 features (with the correct number being 13), taking the best ELBO out of ten random seeds.
-The resulting state assignments shown in Figure~\ref{fig:slds}.
+To attempt to learn this true, non-additive structure, we run recurrent SLDS (rSLDS), using the \texttt{ssm} package associated with the original paper \citep{pmlr-v54-linderman17a}.
+We test rSLDS with $K\in\{4, 5,...,16\}$ states (with the correct number being 13) and 4 latent features, taking the best ELBO out of ten random seeds.
+The resulting state assignments are shown in Figure~\ref{fig:slds}.
 We see that we cannot recover the ground truth.
 We find that rSLDS tends to miss low-occupancy features and combine multiple features.
 Even though most of the plots show between two and four main features, these features are not consistent between plots.
 The results also tend to be noisier than those obtained using \mymodel{}, particularly as the number of features increases.

+In the top row of Table~\ref{tab:allrmse}, we compare the average one-step-ahead predictive RMSE of \mymodel{}, rSLDS, and a linear dynamical system (LDS).
+Each model was trained on the first 700 observations, and evaluated on the remaining 300.
+Both rSLDS and LDS are implemented using the \texttt{ssm} package \citep{pmlr-v54-linderman17a}.
+For rSLDS, we used $K=14$ latent states (selected via cross-validation) and 4 latent features (to match the ground truth).
+We see that, in addition to yielding more interpretable structure as described previously, \mymodel{} has a notably lower held-out RMSE than the rSLDS and LDS.